Google Translate:

 The dissolution of the West Indies Federation in 1962 and the reversion of the islands to their former colonial status meant that the Directorate was again exercising its functions on behalf of the UK Government.

-In 1998, a review of the telecommunications sector in the Member States of the OECS showed that the sector was dominated by a single company which possessed a virtual monopoly in the provision of telecommunication services.
+In 1998, a review of the telecommunications sector in the Member States of the OECS showed that the sector was dominated by a single company which possessed a virtual monopoly in the provision of telecommunications services.
 Consequently, the high prices consumers paid for these services were not based on actual costs and generated excessive profits for the company.

 Eastern Caribbean Telecommunication AuthorityThe quality of the service was unsatisfactory and with outdated laws, it was difficult for new service providers to enter the market.
 Regulation of the sector was managed by different government departments in each country which were inadequately staffed for the tasks they needed to perform.
-Five members of the OECS - Dominica, Grenada, Saint Kitts and Nevis, Saint Lucia and Saint Vincent and the Grenadines decided to join together to reform their telecommunication sectors.
+Five members of the OECS - Dominica, Grenada, Saint Kitts and Nevis, Saint Lucia and Saint Vincent and the Grenadines decided to join together to reform their telecommunications sectors.

-On May 4, 2000, they signed an agreement establishing the Eastern Caribbean Telecommunication Authority (ECTEL) - a regional body empowered to provide legal and technical advice to the governments on all areas of telecommunications.
+On May 4, 2000, they signed an agreement establishing the Eastern Caribbean Telecommunications Authority (ECTEL) - a regional body empowered to provide legal and technical advice to the governments on all areas of telecommunications.
 ECTEL consists of a Council of Ministers, a Board of Directors and national telecommunications regulatory commissions in each Member State.
 The ECTEL Secretariat is based in Saint Lucia and is headed by a Managing Director.
 It is funded by license and spectrum fees.
 ECTEL is a regional organisation but not an institution of the OECS.

 Subscribe to OECS Newsletter